ellis/roboliq/roboliq/tutorials/commandSpecs.md

 Properties:

-* `name: string` -- Name of the template function.
+* `name: Object` -- Name of the template function.
 * `[params]: object` -- Parameters to pass to the template function.

 ## system.repeat